Smartphone Detox: How To Power Down In A Wired World

 But there may be a sweet spot.
 According to the survey data, "the teens who spend a little time — an hour or two hours a day [on their devices] — those are actually the happiest teens," Twenge says.

 At its best, technology connects us to new ideas and people.
-It makes the world smaller, and opens up possibilities.
+It makes the world smaller and opens up possibilities.

 "The ability to connect with people across the world is one the great benefits," Odessa believes.
 She says she's made some of her friends "purely online."